 They can then use the data on your report to generate customized credit offers, confirm your personal information, and more.
 Exactly who can access your credit report is regulated by the Fair Credit Reporting Act (FCRA).
 You can also authorize others to view your credit report if you wish.

 There are two different types of inquiries: hard and soft.
 The difference comes from who exactly is accessing your report and why.
 Typically any application for credit you make will result in a hard credit inquiry.

 This can include credit card, personal loan, mortgage, and car loan applications.
 Collection agencies may also access your credit report to try and find your location, resulting in a hard inquiry.

-Soft inquiries, on the other hand, typically occur as part of a background check rather than a full credit analysis.
+A soft inquiry, on the other hand, typically occurs as part of a background check rather than a full credit analysis.
 One of the most common reasons behind a soft inquiry is when you apply for a pre-approval from a creditor to get a rate quote.